Simple qudit ZX and ZH calculi, via integrals: Remarks on ZX and ZH beyond special subtheories

 We may use similar gadgets as the basis of a normal form for qudit ZH diagrams.
-For an arbitrary number $m \ge 0$ of input wires, we may consider a gadget of the form \footnote{ Similar constructions are in many cases possible using a gadget of the form illustrated on the \\
+For an arbitrary number $m \ge 0$ of input wires, we may consider a gadget of the form \footnote{ Similar constructions may be possible, though the reader should beware that some promising ones may not work for all values of $D$ if $\D$ contains both positive and negative values.
+An example is the gadget\\